ajs-voices/clandestine-providence-ascendant-1/manuscript/038-dinner-with-the-demon.md

 "Ah.
 What is it you do Todd?"

-He smiled at me with a prefectly white smile and brown eyes that light up when he looked at us.
+He smiled at me with a prefectly white smile and ice blue eyes that light up when he looked at us.
 "I'm a genetisist."

 "And you came to Dorian for what?"
 I asked.